Scientific Review Information for Applicants

 Chartered Review Committees at NIA:

-The four chartered/standing review committees meet three times per year to review selected application types.
+The five chartered/standing review committees meet three times per year to review selected application types.
 Each committee member serves a 4-year term.

 - NIA-B: Biological Aging Review Committee